Ktav Ashuri: Name

-The name reflects the fact that the Hebrew alphabet used by Jews (as opposed to the Samaritans) was derived from the Aramaic alphabet (אלפבית ארמי) used in Assyria and Babylonia and Imperial Aramaic was a lingua franca of both states' empires, it thus refers to "the Aramaic alphabet as used in Judaism", and is sometimes referred to as the "Assyrian script."
+The name reflects the fact that the Hebrew alphabet used by Jews (as opposed to Samaritans) was derived from the Aramaic alphabet (אלפבית ארמי) used in Assyria and Babylonia, in which Imperial Aramaic was the lingua franca of both empires.
+It thus refers to "the Aramaic alphabet as used in Judaism", and is sometimes referred to as the "Assyrian script."

 The name contrasts with the name Libonaa (or Liboni) given to the Samaritan alphabet, and by extension the Paleo-Hebrew alphabet.
 This name is most likely derived from Lubban, i.e. the script is called "Libanian" (of Lebanon), although it has also been suggested that the name is a corrupted form of "Neapolitan", i.e. of Nablus.